-We understand that the initial representations before TRAI which were forwarded to the DoT were in context of domestic and international SMS traffic.
+We understand that the initial representations before TRAI which were forwarded to DoT were in context of domestic and international SMS traffic.
 Briefly, international termination charges are charges payable by an Indian international long-distance operator ("ILDO") to the Access Service Provider ("ASP") in India, and domestic termination charges are charges payable by one ASP to another for terminating the traffic in its network in India.
 The charges leviable for international and domestic SMS have been set out in the Short Message Services (SMS) Termination Charges Regulations, 2013 ("SMS Regulation").
-Additionally, the Telecom Commercial Communications Customer Preference Regulations, 2018 ("TCCCPR") also sets out the termination charges levied on domestic commercial communications (such as promotional and service SMS).
-While the SMS Regulation or the TCCCPR do not define "international incoming SMS", the SMS Regulation specifically provides that "termination charges for international incoming Short Message Service (SMS) shall be under forbearance".
+While the SMS Regulation does not define 'international incoming SMS' it specifically provides that "termination charges for international incoming Short Message Service (SMS) shall be under forbearance".